heyajulia/weer/README.md

 ### Native executables

-I'm working on adding pre-built Docker images and (of course) native executables for a number of platforms (macOS, Linux, and — hopefully! — Windows).
+I'm working on building native executables for a number of platforms (macOS, Linux, and — hopefully! — Windows).

 ## Development